This article explains how to make an effective payment claim under the Building and Construction Industry Security of Payment Act 2002 (VIC).

 The Act only applies to contracts, whether written or not, for construction work carried out or for related goods or services supplied in Victoria.
 (You can read more about the Victorian security of payment legislation here.)

 Certain types of building contracts are excluded, such as contracts for domestic building work within the meaning of the Domestic Building Contracts Act 1995 (VIC).

 You will not have any rights under the Act without a relevant construction contract.

 2. Check if there is an available reference date

 The Act gives contractors the right to claim progress payments on and from each ‘reference date’.
 Without a reference date, a payment claim under the Act cannot be made.
 A reference date is effectively a date on which a payment claim is to be made.

 Your contract will most likely identify when reference dates occur.
 Usually this will be once per month, and typically towards the end (or on the last day) of the month.

 If the contract does not identify a reference date, the Act provides rules for calculating the reference date.
 The timing will depend on whether the progress payment is a one off payment, an ongoing payment or a final payment.
 For example, the reference date for an ongoing progress payment is 20 business days after construction work was first carried out or related goods and services first supplied, as per section 9 of the Act.

-The courts have found that reference dates will cease to accrue if the contract is terminated (see the Southern Han case).
-Usually, and depending on the terms of the contract, a payment claim made after termination of a contract will therefore be invalid.
+The courts have found that, unless the contract provides otherwise, reference dates will cease to accrue once a contract is terminated (see the Southern Han case).

 Only one payment claim can be made in respect of each reference date (see section 14(8) of the Act).
 This can be a critical consideration if you only have one reference date left (for example, where practical completion has occurred and the contract allows only one further claim to be made).